phase2/particle/README.md

 [![Build Status](https://travis-ci.org/phase2/pattern-lab-starter.svg?branch=master)](https://travis-ci.org/phase2/pattern-lab-starter)

-NAMETBD is a highly-opinionated set of tools and examples to:
+NAMETBD is an opinionated set of tools and examples to:

 1. Build an application-agnostic **design system**
 1. Apply that design system to a locally-served **Pattern Lab** for rapid prototyping